About This Location

 On March 5, 1980, Bancroft Tower received a prestigious distinction by being added to the National Register of Historic Places.
 This recognition is a testament to the tower's historical significance and its contribution to preserving Worcester's heritage.
 It's reference number, assigned by the National Park Service, is 80000524.

-The grounds surrounding Bancroft Tower are open to the public daily from sunrise to sunset.
-Every Sunday in October (weather permitting), the 501(c)3 organization Park Spirit opens the Tower to the public.
-The organization allows anybody to enter the tower and explore its reaches.
-Within the tower, historical exhibitions tell the story of Stephen Salisbury III, the Tower’s builder, and George Bancroft, the Tower’s namesake.
+Today, the grounds surrounding Bancroft Tower are open daily to the public, offering a serene escape for visitors to enjoy from sunrise to sunset.
+Additionally, every Sunday in October, weather permitting, the 501(c)3 organization Park Spirit opens the tower to the public, allowing exploration of its inner chambers.
+Inside the tower, historical exhibitions narrate the compelling stories of Stephen Salisbury III, the tower's builder, and George Bancroft, the tower's esteemed namesake.